drcwadaniels/DefiningCutPoints/README.md

 # DefiningCutPoints

-In this repository you will find an .Rmds that creates a simulated dataset and then explores different way of defining cutpoints, either with Tukey Box Plots identified ourliers culled or retained.
+In this repository you will find .Rmds that creates a simulated dataset and then explores different ways of defining cutpoints, either with Tukey Box Plots identified ourliers culled or retained.
 Methods:
 1. Parametric
 2. Extreme Value Theory